Kaizenpbc/Team22MVPProject/QUICKSTART.md

 # 🚀 Quick Start Guide

-Get your OpsCentral booking system running with Supabase in 5 minutes!
+Get your Kovari booking system running with Supabase in 5 minutes!

 ## Step 1: Install the Supabase Package